 Giovanni Vecchi is an associate professor of Economics at the University of Rome "Tor Vergata", where he teaches courses on economic history, statistical computing, and welfare analysis.

 Giovanni's research interests span the theory, measurement and history of welfare, and Italy's long-run economic history (1861-2011).
-He has published articles in a number of journals, including the Journal of Economic History, Explorations in Economic History, Demography, Giornale degli Economisti e Annali di Economia, and the Rivista di Storia Economica.
+He has published articles in a number of journals, including the Journal of Economic History, Explorations in Economic History, Journal of Interdisciplinary History and Demography.
 He is the author of the book "In ricchezza e in povertà.
 Il benessere degli Italiani dall'Unità a oggi" (in Italian) a quantitative history of the wellbeing of the Italians from Unification (1861) until the present day.
 Historical statistics can be downloaded here.

 Currently, he is working on two main research projects.
-Project one (under the title of "Living Standards, Inequality and Poverty in the World, 1850-2010: A New Household Budget Approach") explores the use of household budget data for estimating inequality and poverty rates worldwide for the period prior to modern survey data.
+Project one (under the title of "Historical Household Budgets") is an investigation of the long-run evolution of living standards around the world on the basis of household budgets.
+The project collects hundreds of thousands of family-level records, covers two centuries (1800-today), and embraces the five continents of the globe.
 Project two is a new book, forthcoming with Oxford University Press, where the long-run dynamics of the wellbeing of the Italians is compared with the historical experience of other countries.